rackspace/rack/docs/configuration.rst

     username=<anotherRackspaceUsername>
     api-key=<anotherRackspaceApiKey>

 The preceding example shows a default profile that doesn't have a named section. ``another-profile`` is a different profile in the configuration file.
 When you use the default profile, you don't need to supply a flag when executing ``rack``.
-You can specify a profile on the command-line with the ``profile`` flag.
+You can specify a profile on the command line with the ``profile`` flag.

 ::